benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 - Reduced security risks.
 - Increased compatibility with first and third-party packages.

+Let me guide you and give you tips you won't find in the official upgrade guide.

 ## Before upgrading from Laravel 10 to Laravel 11, learn what's new

 Laravel 11 has plenty of changes and I wrote about them: [Laravel 11 is out!
 Here's every new feature and change.](https://benjamincrozat.com/laravel-11)